In this mega web-article:

 Danae did this to help and encourage others to become Greek citizens, like her sons did.

-Will this guide float your boat?
+Will this guide help you?

 Danae holds back nothing and reveals all to you in this bumper, easy-to-read ebook/paperback.